-As noted, Route 2 in Carmel also needs repair and potential re-design.
+Route 2 in Carmel also needs repair and potential re-design.
 In both communities, Route 2 serves as the logging truck alternative to transporting lumber from forest to mill.
 While the federal interstate highway weight limit remains at 80,000 pounds, loaded lumber trucks will be using Route 2 to essentially parallel the interstate.
 Route 2 was not designed for the heavy loads, and so has deteriorated more quickly than its anticipated design lifetime under the burden.
-Hermon and Carmel are exploring ways of further influencing Maine DOT scheduling to promote corrections to this road.

-Cold Brook Road at Odlin Road recorded an AADT of 12,090 vehicles per day in 2001.
+Cold Brook Road at Odlin Road recorded an AADT of 12,010 vehicles per day in 2017.
 This intersection receives traffic entering and exiting I-95 at interchange 180, feeding both Hermon and Hampden.
 It is the location of a popular truck stop and sees significant truck activity in Hermon's industrial zone.
 Maine DOT has identified the intersection as a high crash location.